 Health and Safety Procedures

-All alumni and their guests are required to submit a vaccine attestation before attending Reunion.
-You will be asked to acknowledge this requirement before you can select and register for your Reunion events, and an attestation survey will be sent to you via email six weeks prior to the start of your Reunion weekend.
-Attendees and their guests will be required to self attest that they have completed a full course of COVID-19 vaccinations, including boosters when eligible, at least two weeks prior to Reunion.
+All alumni and their guests must submit a vaccine attestation before attending Reunion.
+You will be asked to acknowledge this requirement before you can select and register for your Reunion events, and we will send you an attestation survey via email six weeks prior to the start of your Reunion weekend.
+Attendees and their guests must self attest that they have completed their primary COVID-19 vaccination series and one booster, at least two weeks prior to Reunion.

-If an exemption is requested, the participant must show proof of a negative PCR COVID-19 test that was taken within 72-hours prior to the start of their first Reunion event.
-Guests with an exemption will be required to show their negative PCR COVID-19 test result via phone screenshot or paper copy when they check in for Reunion.
+If you wish to request an exemption, you and/or your guest must show proof of a negative PCR COVID-19 test that was taken within 72-hours prior to the start of your first Reunion event.
+Guests with an exemption must show their negative PCR COVID-19 test result via phone screenshot or paper copy when they check in for Reunion.

 What to Expect

-Unvaccinated individuals who have received an exemption will be required to show negative test results from a test taken within 72 hours of arrival (this timeframe may change based on state and federal guidance closer to Reunion).
-This negative test result can be shared via paper copy or a screenshot on your phone.
-This information must be provided to staff at registration in order to receive event credentials.
+Unvaccinated individuals who have received an exemption must show negative test results from a test taken within 72 hours of arrival (this timeframe may change based on state and federal guidance closer to Reunion).
+You can share this negative test result via paper copy or a screenshot on your phone.
+You must provide this to staff at registration in order to receive event credentials.

-Space will be limited at on- and off-campus events and social distancing guidelines may be subject to change, so register early.
-Guests will also be required to adhere to the U-M mask policy, detailed elsewhere on this page.
+We will limit attendance at on- and off-campus events and social distancing guidelines may be subject to change, so register early.
+We also require all attendees to adhere to the U-M mask policy, detailed elsewhere on this page.

-Vaccination and health status will be confirmed several times.
-Attendees unwilling to comply with this and other safety protocols throughout the weekend will be unable to participate in Reunion events, and refunds will not be provided.
+We will confirm vaccination and health status several times over the course of the weekend.
+Attendees unwilling to comply with this and other safety protocols throughout the weekend will be unable to participate in Reunion events, and we will not provide refunds.

 U-M Mask Policy

-Effective March 14, masks will be optional for indoor spaces on the University of Michigan campuses with the exception that masks remain required in all classrooms, instructional spaces, U-M buses, and certain other areas.
+Under current guidelines, masks are optional for indoor spaces on the University of Michigan campuses with the exception that masks remain required in certain areas, such as patient care areas and COVID-19 testing sites.
 Follow the link below to learn more.

-Mask use is still suggested as an effective strategy for enhanced personal protection, especially for those with compromised immune status, those who are not vaccinated or up to date on their COVID-19 vaccinations, and anyone with a perceived increased situational risk.
+The University still suggests mask use as an effective strategy for enhanced personal protection, especially for those with compromised immune status, those who are not vaccinated or up to date on their COVID-19 vaccinations, and anyone with a perceived increased situational risk.
+Recommendations for masking for most indoor spaces on campus, including instructional spaces, will be aligned with the CDC’s COVID-19 community level for Washtenaw County at the time of the Reunion weekend.

 On-Campus Event Policy